bachelorTelenor/DemoSetup/readme.md

 <img src="img/gitClone.png" width=500>

 Go to the GitHub page and press the green button at the top of the page that says ```Code```.
 Press ```Download ZIP``` to get a ZIP file container all the files.
-Extract the all the files in the ZIP to a folder called ```DemoSetup```.
+Extract the the ZIP file to get a directory called ```DemoSetup-master```.

 Open a command line interface like Terminal, CMD or PowerShell.
-Navigate to the ```DemoSetup``` directory.
+Navigate to the ```DemoSetup-master``` directory.
 All commands in this guide will be run from this location.

 ### Increase the virtual memory limit